 The table indicates that under the State's progressive income tax structure with graduated tax rates, tax liability generally changes at a faster percentage rate than adjusted gross income, absent major law changes or economic events.
-Except for the recession and September 11 related years of 2001 and 2002, and the projected slight decline in tax year 2008 due to the forecasted economic slowdown, both have increased each year over the past ten years.
-Tax liabilities for tax years 2003 through 2005 reflect a temporary tax rate surcharge on high-income taxpayers, which increased overall liabilities by about 7 percent, while the low 4.8 percent estimated growth in tax liability for tax year 2006 reflects the expiration of the surcharge at the end of 2005.
+Tax liability for tax years 2003 through 2005 reflect a temporary tax rate surcharge on high-income taxpayers, which increased overall liability by about 7 percent, while the low 4.8 percent growth in tax liability for tax year 2006 reflects the expiration of the surcharge at the end of 2005.
+Tax liability and adjusted gross income increased for most of the past ten years.
+Exceptions are the September 11 related years of 2001 and 2002 and the current recession that is projected to lower adjusted gross income for 2008 and 2009, and tax liability for 2008.
+For tax year 2009, a new temporary tax rate surcharge on high-income taxpayers is projected to result in a small year-over-year increase in tax liability in spite of the sizeable decrease in adjusted gross income.

-The following graph shows the history of withholding receipts since 1998-99 fiscal year.
-Like overall adjusted gross incomes and tax liabilities, withholding has steadily increased each year except the recession-related fiscal years 2001-2002 and 2002-2003, due to overall growth in employment and wages, as well as the aforementioned temporary tax surcharge which applied during the 2003-04 through 2005-06 fiscal years.
+The following graph shows the history of withholding receipts since State Fiscal Year 1999-2000.
+Like overall adjusted gross incomes and tax liabilities, withholding has steadily increased each year except the recession-related State Fiscal Years 2001-02, 2002-03 and 2008-09, due to overall growth in employment and wages, as well as the aforementioned temporary tax surcharge which applied during State Fiscal Years 2003-04 through 2005-06.